charlesread/hapi-auth-fb/README.md

 `hapi-auth-fb` is a typical auth strategy/scheme hapi plugin, meaning that once a user is logged-in their credentials are available in all secured routes via the `request.auth.credentials` object, so you can do _anything_ with that information.
 Here's the basic flow when a user requests an endpoint that is secured:

 1. The plugin sees if the user is already authenticated, if they are, they go right to the requested route (with `request.auth.credentials` fully set, BTW).
 2. If the user has not already authenticated the user will be redirected to a Facebook login page, once they log in they will be asked if they give you app permission to use the things that you're asking for (see the `scope` option in the options section below).
-If they authorize you're app they will be redirected back to the originally requested route in your app.
+If they authorize your app they will be redirected back to the originally requested route in your app.
 3. The originally requested route will now have full access, through the `request.auth.credentials` object, to all of the `fields` that you requested access to (see the `fields` option in the options section below).
 Simple as that.

 ## Installation